 As a member of a community, the faculty member has the same obligations and responsibilities as those incumbent upon other members of the community to contribute to the effective functioning of the community.
 Such services should be consistent with regulations of the university and the state.

 In the case of both professional and community service, the faculty member should exercise discretion in distinguishing between acts carried out or statements made as an individual or a professional and those carried out or made as a representative of the university.
 (OP 32.06)

-The university offers counseling through the Employee Assistance Program (EAP) to assist employees and their family members with substance abuse problems.
-This confidential service is also available for other personal problems such as emotional stress, trauma, divorce, parenting problems and financial problems.
-The EAP provides concerned assessment by licensed professional counselors.
+The university offers counseling through the Employee Assistance Program (EAP) to assist employees and their family members with personal problems such as substance abuse, emotional stress, trauma, divorce, parenting problems and financial problems.
+The EAP provides counseling and assessments by licensed professional counselors.
 Texas Tech employees are entitled to five (5) free counseling sessions (individual, couple, or family) per academic year.
 Daytime and evening appointments are available.
 When necessary, the employee or family is referred to the most appropriate service available at the least cost.
 The EAP is located at the Texas Tech University Health Sciences Center.
 To use the EAP, call 806.743.1327.
-Employees who feel they may have problems with drug use are urged to take advantage of this confidential program.
-Additional information is available on the EAP website (www.eap.ttuhsc.edu).
+Additional information is available on the EAP website.